 Don't Overlook Footwear and Those In-Between Places

-While on the subject of sealing gaps in your winter attire, do not overlook the importance of that classic piece of winter wear, the scarf.
-It is particularly important to keep your throat protected from the elements during cold and flu season -- which is precisely when you will be shoveling most of that accursed snow off your driveway.
-You can use these same tips to keep the kids warm while they are doing something much more fun with the snow than shoveling it: namely, making a snowman.
+Don't overlook the importance of that classic piece of winter wear, the scarf.
+It's particularly important to keep your throat safe from the elements during cold and flu season, which is precisely when you'll be shoveling most of that accursed snow off your driveway.
+You can use these same tips to keep the kids warm while they're doing something much more fun with the snow than shoveling it: making a snowman.